East Cornwall · PL12

 Why Saltash is its own job.

-Conservation Area covers the historic Fore Street and waterfront.
+Around Saltash (PL12), conservation Area covers the historic Fore Street and waterfront.
 Tamar Bridge crossing and proximity to Plymouth shape edge-of-town residential growth significantly.
 For renovation specifically, parts of Saltash sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Saltash drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Saltash project as a PL12-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Saltash properly up front saves more time than any drawing tool ever will.
+Most of our renovation work in Saltash lands on medieval Fore Street terraces, with detailing that has to nod to the wider Callington streetscape.

 Planning note